Mukesh2142006/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

-1. Define the package as scipy.linalg import lu.
+1.Define the package as scipy.linalg import lu.

 2.Get input from user and print L and U matrix by 'print' .